DouwMarx/dataset_management/dataset_management/cwr_dataset/notes.md

 ### Step 2: Navigate to the Repository Directory

-Change your current directory to the `dataset_management` directory:
+Make sure you are in to the `dataset_management` directory:

 ```bash
 cd dataset_management